Ugo Spirito

-Ugo Spirito (September 9, 1896, Arezzo – April 28, 1979, Rome) was an Italian philosopher; at first, a fascist political philosopher and subsequently an idealist thinker.
-He has also been an academic and a university teacher.
+Ugo Spirito (September 9, 1896, Arezzo – April 28, 1979, Rome) was an Italian philosopher.
+At first a fascist political philosopher and subsequently an idealist thinker, he was also an academic and a university teacher.

 Early life

 Spirito undertook academic study in law and philosophy.
-He was initially an advocate of positivism although in 1918, whilst attending Sapienza University of Rome, he abandoned his position to become a follower of the Actual Idealism of Giovanni Gentile.
-By the age of 22 he was a self-proclaimed fascist and actualist.
+He was initially an advocate of positivism.
+In 1918, whilst attending Sapienza University of Rome, he abandoned his position to become a follower of the actual idealism of Giovanni Gentile.
+By the age of 22, he was a self-proclaimed fascist and actualist.

 Fascism

 Spirito's particular interest in fascism was corporatism and he came to discuss the subject in depth through the journal Nuovi Studi di Diritto, Economica e Politica.
-He wrote extensively on his favoured topic of 'integral corporatism', a system where ownership would be concentrated in the hands of workers rather than shareholders.
-This belief in integral corporatism was sometimes equated with a commitment to common ownership.
-Effectively therefore he represented the left-wing of fascism by supporting corporatism as a means of mass nationalisation and was the butt of criticism from other fascists who accused him of Bolshevism.
-Spirito's economically left-wing ideals did not come to fruition in Fascist Italy and in the later years of fascism Spirito fell out of favour with Benito Mussolini.
-Indeed, in 1942 he even attempted to publish a book of his theories, entitled Revolutionary War, but permission was denied by Mussolini.
+He wrote extensively on his favoured topic of integral corporatism, a system where ownership would be concentrated in the hands of workers rather than shareholders.
+This belief in integral corporatism was sometimes equated with a commitment to common ownership, and he represented the left-wing of fascism by supporting corporatism as a means of mass nationalisation and was the butt of criticism from other fascists who accused him of Bolshevism.
+Spirito's economically left-wing ideals did not come to fruition in Fascist Italy and in the later years of fascism fell out of favour with Benito Mussolini.
+In 1942, he even attempted to publish a book of his theories (Revolutionary War) but permission was denied by Mussolini.